 In addition to damaging your customers’ trust, failure to comply with the GDPR can result in fines of €20 million or 4% of global annual turnover for the previous year (whichever is greater).

 What are your responsibilities as a data controller?

 If you collect data about EU residents and decide why and how those data are collected and processed, you may be considered a data controller under the GDPR.
-Data controllers are responsible for implementing adequate technical, organizational, and operational measures to ensure and demonstrate that all data collection and processing is performed in accordance with the GDPR.
+Data controllers are responsible for implementing adequate technical, organizational, and operational measures to ensure and demonstrate that all data collection and processing is performed in accordance with the GDPR, including entering into a relevant data processing agreement.
 Moreover, you must fulfill data subjects’ rights with respect to their data along the following principles:

 Limitation and minimization of processing based on purpose

 We recommend reading the full text of the GDPR to better understand these rights and seeking independent legal advice regarding your obligations under the GDPR.
 You can also check out publications by data privacy associations such as the International Association of Privacy Professionals (IAPP) for the latest news.